ltelab/disdrodb/CONTRIBUTING.rst

    pre-commit run --all-file

-We follow a commit message convention, to have consistent git messages.
+We follow a `commit message convention <https://www.conventionalcommits.org/en/v1.0.0/>`__, to have consistent git messages.
 The goal is to increase readability and ease of contribution

 -  we use
    `commit-lint <https://github.com/conventional-changelog/commitlint>`__

 Create a new Pull Request in GitHub.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~